Insert Name Here

 Insert Name Here is a British comedy panel game show presented by Sue Perkins.
 The programme made its debut on BBC Two on 4 January 2016.
 In each episode two teams of three compete to answer questions about famous people, past and present, who have just one thing in common: they share the same name.
 The team captains are Josh Widdicombe and Richard Osman.
-The show was canceled in February 2020 due to low viewership.
+The show was cancelled on 26 February 2020 due to low viewership.

 Background

 Insert Name Here had four pilots: one called "Britain's Favourite", recorded on the theme of Steves and due to be broadcast in February 2011, but pulled out of the broadcast schedule at short notice; one in July 2012 discussing Davids and called "And You Are..." (both of these were fronted by Miranda Hart); one in March 2013 as "Name Droppers"; and one in April 2015 with its current title (both fronted by Sue Perkins).

 The first series went out on Monday nights in the slot that the final series of Never Mind the Buzzcocks occupied.
 The Times announced that Perkins's appointment as host made her the first female presenter of a mainstream British comedy TV panel show, a distinction that some commentators had previously assumed would belong to Sandi Toksvig when she began hosting QI later the same year.
 However, the online column Weaver's Week argued that Sue Barker, Jo Brand, and Gabby Logan had all beaten Perkins to the post, with A Question of Sport, Jo Brand's Hot Potatoes, and I Love My Country, respectively.

 A name is picked before the show, and the aim of the game is to find out the best possessor of that name.
 This may be somebody either using that name or having been born with that name or its variants – for example, Frank discussions would also address Francises, Frankies and Fannys – and the name is divulged at the start of the show.